Performance Of Weaner Rabbits Fed Maize Husk Based Diets With And Without Enzyme Supplementation

 Conclusively, weaner rabbits tolerated up to 4% maize husk in their diets effectively.
 However, inclusion levels could be increased up to 20% if supplemented with 0.02% enzyme to optimize performance

-This study on the Performance Of Weaner Rabbits Fed Maize Husk Based Diets With And Without Enzyme Supplementation is solely for academic research purposes only and should be used as a research guideline or source of ideas.
-Copying word-for-word or submitting the entire project work to your school is unethical academic behavior and “UniProjects” is not part of it.
+This complete material on Performance Of Weaner Rabbits Fed Maize Husk Based Diets With And Without Enzyme Supplementation is intended solely for academic research purposes and should be used as a guideline or source of ideas, not copied or submitted as your work, as doing so is considered unethical academic behavior and is not encouraged by UniProjects.